Profinite Subgroup Accessibility and Recognition of Amalgamated Factors: Introduction

 Thus, one is tempted to extend the overarching question to a more general class of decompositions.
 The natural next step would be to consider free products with amalgamation, which arise for instance as the fundamental groups of unions of path-connected spaces with path-connected intersection.
 Given a residually finite group $\Gamma$ which splits as a free product $\Gamma = \Delta \am \Lambda$ with amalgamation along a finite $\Chi$, it follows from the definition of pushouts (cf. \cite[Excercise 9.2.7(3)]{RZ}) that $\Gh = \Db \amalg_{\upchi} \overline{\Lambda}$, where $\amalg$ denotes the profinite amalgamated product, and $\Db$ and $\overline{\Lambda}$ denote the closures of $\Delta$ and $\Lambda$ in $\Gh$, respectively.
 We ask here the converse direction of this implication, which is considerably more involved and vastly unanswered.
 We remark the particular significance of this question in light of the recent discovery (cf. \cite[Corollary 1.2]{property_fa}) that splitting as an amalgam is not a profinite invariant among finitely presented residually finite groups. \begin{question} Let $\Gamma$ be a finitely generated residually finite group and $\Delta \leq \Gamma$ a finitely generated subgroup.
 Assume that $\Gh = \Db \amalg_K L$ for some profinite groups $K,L$.
 Are there abstract groups $\Chi, \Lambda$ such that $\Gamma = \Delta \am \Lambda$ and $\Chi \cong K$? \end{question} The theory of Bass and Serre is not unique among those which infer the structure of a group from its ability to act on other mathematical objects.
 The topologically inspired---yet entirely algebraic---theory of groups acting on modules, group cohomology, has proven instrumental in the study of groups in the last century.
 In 1979, Dunwoody related these two theories in an elegant result, which states that a subgroup $\Delta$ of a group $\Gamma$ is contained in the kernel of a non-trivial derivation of $\Gamma$ in its group ring $R[\Gamma]$ if and only if $\Delta$ is \emph{accessible within} $\Gamma$, i.e. $\Delta$ is contained in the stabiliser of a vertex under an action of $\Gamma$ on a tree with finite edge stabilisers.
-We introduce the following analogous definition for profinite groups. \begin{definition} Let $G$ be a profinite group and $H$ a closed subgroup.
-If there is a graph of profinite groups $\gxt$ over a finite graph $\Xi$ with $G = \PAT$ and \begin{enumerate}[(i)] \item there exists a vertex $v \in V(\Xi)$ with $\Gs(v) = H$, \item the edge groups of $\gxt$ are finite, and \item the vertex groups of $\gxt$ are strongly complete, \end{enumerate} then $H$ is said to be \emph{accessible within $G$ via $\gxt$}. \end{definition} We refer the reader to Section \ref{Sec::Prelim:Trees} for details on graphs of profinite groups.
-With regard to profinite rigidity, the added value of group cohomology is that the profinite analogue emerges almost canonically in the transition to the profinite category, and for many groups an explicit relation (cf. Section \ref{Sec::Prelim:Coh}) exists.
+We introduce the following analogous definition for profinite groups. \begin{definition} Let $G$ be a profinite group.
+A closed subgroup $H \leq G$ is \emph{accessible within $G$} if $G = \PT$ for some graph of profinite groups $\gxt$ over a finite graph $\Xi$ such that all edge groups $\Gs(e)$ for $e \in E(\Xi)$ are finite and there exists a vertex $v \in \Gs(v)$ with $H = \Gs(v)$. \end{definition} When necessary to specify the graph of groups, we shall say that $H$ is \emph{accessible within $G$ via} $\gxt$.
+We refer the reader to Section \ref{Sec::Prelim:Trees} for details on graphs of profinite groups.
+The cohomology theory of profinite groups emerges analogously to that of abstract groups, and in the case of a profinite completion $\iota \colon \Gamma \to \Gh$, one may relate the corresponding theories for $\Gamma$ and $\Gh$ in a variety of ways.
 This was exploited partially by Garrido--Jaikin-Zapirain in \cite{Garrido_Jaikin}, who used Dunwoody's theorem to construct an abstract graph of groups splitting using a continuous derivation obtained from a profinite free product.
 In this paper, we address the question of obtaining these continuous derivations for general graphs of profinite groups.
 We prove the following profinite analogue of the ``if'' direction in Dunwoody's result.